cslarsen/csl.name/_posts/2012-02-22-mandelbrot-rendering.markdown

 Using vectorized procedures
 ---------------------------

 The algorithm is very well suited for vector operations.
-Most modern computers come with hardware optimizations for such operations (SSE, etc).
+Most modern computers come with hardware optimizations for such operations (SSE or the GPU, etc.)
 However, we are again limited to what the javascript engines will do for us.

 Even more optimizations